 Prime Reading is the much-less-flush sibling of Amazon’s subscription-based Kindle Unlimited.
 Prime offers a changing selection of over 1,000 titles you can borrow.
 And throws in one free book (to keep) every month from a limited offering of new Amazon releases.

 A third option, Amazon Kindle Unlimited, is the big daddy of ebook reading, with over a million titles, including hundreds of thousands of books generally not available at the library.
-A paid service (currently $9.99 a month, with the ability to cancel anytime) KU isn’t free, but if you read lots of books it’s a bargain.
+A paid service ($11.99 a month as of this post update), KU isn’t free, but if you read lots of books it’s a bargain.

-Like OverDrive, Kindle Unlimited is a lending service, so you aren’t getting an endless number of ebooks to keep, but to borrow.
-Unlike OverDrive, however, KU isn’t likely to have as many big-name current bestsellers on its “shelves.”
+Like Libby, Kindle Unlimited is a lending service, so you aren’t getting an endless number of ebooks to keep, but to borrow.
+Unlike Libby, however, KU isn’t likely to have as many big-name current bestsellers on its “shelves.”
 But there are plenty of popular titles along with a slew of books by worthwhile lesser-known authors.

 A caveat: lots (and lots and lots and lots) of KU books are self-published or from very small publishers.
-Many are excellent, but there is a fair amount of terrible stuff.
+Many are excellent, but there is a fair amount of terrible stuff and lots of AI generated content.
 And don’t depend on Amazon reviews or “bestseller” lists for guidance.
-The self-publishing world has spawned a cottage industry of practices to boost sales rankings and generate Amazon reviews.
-But at least with Unlimited you can return stinkers after a few pages and download something else.
+The self-publishing world has spawned a cottage industry of practices to boost sales rankings and generate Amazon positive reviews.
+But at least with Kindle Unlimited you can return stinkers after a few pages and download something else.

 Both Amazon Prime and Kindle Unlimited offer free trials.
 You just need to make sure to cancel before the end of the trial period to prevent a paid subscription from kicking in.
 Canceling is easy, however, through your Amazon account.